-A consequence of our proposal that the object can stay low concerns a potential interaction with syntactic ergativity and the triggering of Agent Focus.
+A consequence of our proposal that an object can stay low in its base-generated position is a potential interaction with syntactic ergativity and the triggering of Agent Focus.
 Coon et al. (2014) and Coon et al. (2021) propose analyses of syntactic ergativity where movement of the object in a transitive blocks A'-extraction of the subject.
 Only in such configurations, where the object moves, is AF possible.
-According to these analyses of AF, if there are Mayan languages where object raising does not take place (as we propose for STz' in some configurations), A'-extraction of the subject out of regular transitives should be possible.
-More precisely, our analysis entails that subject extraction should be possible without AF if the object does not control 3PL agreement.
+According to these analyses of AF, if there are Mayan languages where object raising does not take place (as we propose for STz' in some configurations), A'extraction of the subject out of regular transitives should be possible.
+More precisely, in examples where an animate object does not control 3PL agreement, it must have stayed low.
 This would entail that extraction should be possible without AF.
 This prediction is not borne out in STz'; AF is still necessary in subject questions even when the object does not control agreement as in (89)b:

 (89) Unavailability of subject question in the active voice in STz'

 a.
 Naq x-i-ru-loq' i-k'e' ak'?

-who COM-3PL.B-3SG.
-4-buy PL-two ) chicken
+who COM-3PL.B-3SG.A-buy PL-two chicken

-Intende d: 'Who bought t wo chickens s?'
+Intende ed: 'Who bought two chicker ns?'

 b.
 Naq x-Ø-u-loq' i-k'e' ak'?

-who COM-Ø-3SG.A-b uy PL-two ) chicken
+who COM-Ø-3SG.A-buy PL-two chicken

-Intende d: 'Who bought t wo chickens s?'
+Intended: 'Who bought two chickens?'

-(90) Subj ect quest ion in AF in STz'
+(90) Subject question in AF in STz'

-Naq x-i-lq' -ow-a i-k'e' ak'?
+Naq x-i-lq'-ow-a i-k'e' ak'?

-who COM-3 PL.B-buy-AF-SS PL-two ) chicke n
+who COM-3PL.B-buy-AF-SS PL-two chicken

+'Who bought two chickens?'

 The data above have two consequences.
 First, the analyses of Coon et al. (2014) and Coon et al. (2021) for the source of syntactic ergativity cannot apply to STz'.
-In other words, the source of syntactic ergativity is different in STz', an issue that requires closer investigation in the future.
-Second, the asymmetric behavior of the AF subject and object regarding optional agreement should be considered one of the properties of the construction in need of explanation, informing its analysis across Mayan.
+In other words, the source of syntactic ergativity is different in STz', an issue that requires closer investigation in the future.40 Second, the asymmetric behavior of the AF subject and object regarding optional agreement should be considered one of the properties of the construction in need of explanation, informing its analysis across Mayan.

-&lt;sup>41 Interestingly, STz' seems to exhibit partial syntactic ergativity (see Douglas et al. 2017), since AF is not required in relativization (see Dayley 1985, p.
+40 Interestingly, STz' seems to exhibit partial syntactic ergativity (see Douglas et al. 2017), since AF is not required in relativization (see Dayley 1985, p.
 348 as well, which shows examples for San Juan Tz'utujil without AF).

-6.2.2 Accessibility and Set A agreement.
+6.2.2 Accessibility and Set A agreement

 Now, consider Set A agreement.
-We assume that ergative (Set A) morphology arises from agreement between $v^0$ and an argument in its specifier (Aissen 1992; Coon, Mateo Pedro & Preminger 2014; see also Aldridge 2004; Legate 2008; Woolford 1997 for arguments for inherent ergative case assignment).
+We assume that ergative (Set A) morphology arises from agreement between v^0 and an argument in its specifier (Aissen, 1992; Coon et al., 2014; see also Aldridge, 2004; Legate, 2008; Woolford, 1997 for arguments for inherent ergative case assignment).
 Hence, in a transitive construction, a subject is base-generated in the right position to Agree and trigger Set A agreement: